 The Marcato Design Atlas 150 is all-around exceptional.
-Marcato has been producing Italian machines since 1930.
-Made in Italy, the Atlas 150 is beautifully crafted and runs like a well-oiled machine.
-The patented rollers are made from a durable anodized aluminum, which reduces the number of times you need to feed the dough into the rollers to achieve your desired thickness.
-We dig that we can easily read the numbers on the thickness dial and love how well the Atlas 150 cuts each noodle into separate strands of even width.
+Marcato has been producing Italian machines since 1930, and the Atlas 150 is beautifully crafted and runs like a well-oiled machine.
+The patented rollers are made from durable anodized aluminum, which reduces the number of times you need to feed the dough into the rollers to achieve your desired thickness.
+We appreciate how easy it is to read the numbers on the thickness dial and love how well the Atlas 150 cuts each noodle into separate strands of even width.
 As a bonus, you can choose from seven different colors to match your kitchen color scheme.

-The only real downside to the Atlas 150 is it doesn't make spaghetti.
-However, it does make taglioni, which is just slightly wider than spaghetti, and you can purchase an additional spaghetti accessory.
+Our only real complaint with the Atlas 150 is that it doesn't make spaghetti.
+However, it will make taglioni, which is just slightly wider than spaghetti, and you can purchase an additional spaghetti accessory.
 Spaghetti aside, the Atlas 150 has impeccable performance any homemade pasta enthusiast can appreciate.

 With the CucinaPro Deluxe Set, you don't have to fork over extra money for additional pasta shapes.
 This pasta maker includes three attachments allowing you to make spaghetti, angel hair, fettuccine, lasagnette, and even ravioli.
 No matter which attachment you use, we found the base of the machine held solid to the countertop when clamped down.

-That said, the biggest weakness we encountered was the attachments don't secure well, causing them to fall off repeatedly when in use.
-Although the CucinaPro did not test as well as we had hoped, if you can use it gingerly, you get a decent bang for your buck.
+The biggest weakness we encountered was that the attachments don't secure well, causing them to fall off repeatedly when in use.
+Although the CucinaPro did not test as well as we had hoped, you get a decent bang for your buck if you can use it gingerly.

 For those new to the world of homemade pasta, the iSiLER Adjustable Pasta Machine is a good place to start.
 The setup is simple, cleaning is easy, and the price is affordable.
 While most pasta maker components are hydrophobic, you can wash the rollers and cutters.
 For the rest of the machine, use a dry cloth to wipe clean.

-The Bellmain Ravioli Maker is about as straightforward as ravioli making can get.
-This ravioli maker consists of a plastic mold and a metal frame, that's it.
-The mold eliminates messy fillings and makes stuffing raviolis a breeze.
+The Bellemain Large Ravioli is about as straightforward as ravioli making can get.
+This ravioli maker consists of a plastic mold and a metal frame — that's it.
+The mold eliminates messy fillings and makes stuffing ravioli a breeze.
 Meanwhile, the frame gives each square a classically crinkled, uniform shape.
-The Bellmain is ideal for smaller servings as this pasta maker produces a dozen 1in raviolis at a time.
+The Bellemain is ideal for smaller servings as this pasta maker produces a dozen one-inch ravioli at a time.
 You can even use water to wash both components, which is a rarity for pasta makers.

-Keep in mind this product only makes ravioli, so if you desire other pasta shapes, you'll want to go with another option.
+Keep in mind that the Bellemain only makes ravioli, so if you desire other pasta shapes, you'll want to go with another option.
 Also, the metal cutter doesn't slice completely through the dough.
-That said, the Bellmain is super user-friendly and a good option for taking the fuss out of ravioli making.
+That said, the Bellemain is super user-friendly and a good option for taking the fuss out of ravioli making.

-Although we love the concept, the Newcreativetop did not follow through in execution.
-We found the hand crank was very difficult to operate, taking all the strength we had just to produce an inch worth of noodles.
+We love the concept, but unfortunately, the Newcreativetop did not follow through in execution.
+The hand crank was very difficult to operate, taking all of our strength just to produce an inch worth of noodles.
 The plastic caps on the handle would not stay on, and the cleaning process was just as frustrating.